privacyguides/privacyguides.org/docs/os/macos-overview.md

 ---
 macOS provides great security out-of-the-box.
 With some tweaks, you can tailor it to your privacy needs.

+## Recommended Configuration

+By default, your account when you first set up your Mac will be an Administrator account, which has higher privileges than a standard user account.
+Apple [recommends](https://support.apple.com/guide/mac-help/set-up-your-mac-to-be-secure-flvlt003/mac#mchlp6f0f578) setting up a standard user account for yourself that you use when you don't need Administrator privileges (which is most of the time).

+Open the Settings app.

+**Bluetooth**

+[ ] Uncheck **Bluetooth** (unless you are currently using it)

+**Network**

+Depending on if you are using **Wi-Fi** or **ethernet** (denoted by a green dot and the word "connected"), click on the corresponding icon.

+Click on the "Details" button by your network name.

+[x] Check **Limit IP address tracking**

 ## Software

 ### Signed System Volume